How Many People Use YouTube in 2026? (Users & Demographics)

 YouTube Users By Country

-India stands out as the country with the highest number of YouTube users, boasting an impressive 491 million people on the platform.
+India stands out as the country with the highest number of YouTube users, boasting an impressive 500 million users on the platform.

-The United States comes in second place with 253 million YouTube users, reflecting a lively and engaged audience that shows just how important the platform is in American digital life.
+The United States comes in second place with 254 million users, reflecting a highly engaged audience and the platform’s strong role in American digital life.

-On the other hand, Brazil and Indonesia are nearly neck-and-neck, with 144 million and 143 million users, respectively.
-This close figure highlights the growing enthusiasm for video content in these emerging markets.
+Meanwhile, Indonesia and Brazil are nearly neck-and-neck, with 151 million and 150 million users, respectively.
+This close count highlights the rapid growth and strong demand for video content across these emerging markets.

 The following table displays the number of YouTube users by country: